abhishta91/antibody_montecarlo/README.md

     return boundry_left,boundry_right,med
 ```

-## `main` fuction accepts all parameter values and can be used to execute the analysis.
+## `main` function accepts all parameter values and can be used to execute the analysis.
 **You may change the simulation parameters here**
 *runs\_pass* : number of montecarlo draws.
 *N\_pass* : total population.